 There is no middle ground.
 Each of us, whenever we're in the outdoors, are either making things better, or worse.
 There's no neutral position.
 Either we avoid those social trails and let the land heal, or we use those social trails and damage the land.
 So with no middle ground, every day we have a decision to make - am I going to make things better, or worse?

 These lands belong to all of us.
 These are public lands.
 All taxpayers and citizens own these lands.
 When we abuse these lands, we aren't harming The Government, we're harming our neighbors.
-And for those of us who spend a lot of time on public lands, who identify strongly with creation - those lands are home for us.
+And for those of us who spend a lot of time on public lands, who care deeply for creation - those lands are home for us.
 Gentlemen, you're trampling our home.
 My home.